hindutva/hindutva.github.io/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/690_scc_v.md

 The Math is still situated in Nilambar Babu's garden house at Belur.
 It is the month of November.
 Swamiji is now much engaged in the study and discussion of Sanskrit scriptures.
-The couplet beginning with "*Âchandâlâ-pratihatarayah*", he composed about this time.
+The couplet beginning with "*Âchandālā-pratihatarayah*", he composed about this time.
 Today Swamiji composed the hymn, "*Om Hring Ritam*" etc., and handing it over to the disciple said, "See if there is any metrical defect in these stanzas."
 The disciple made a copy of the poem for this purpose.